My brain, my life, my existence has been unraveled, scrambled, and muted.

 I can choose to listen to the words of others, the media, the politicians.
 Or I can choose not too.

-Dreams are only as distant as I let them be.
+Dreams are dashed and out of reach only if I let them be.